jpalaoro197/factory.solution/README.md

 <li>Open a shell program and navigate to your desktop.
 <li>Clone the repository for this project using the "git clone" command and including the copied URL.
 <li>While still in the shell program, navigate to the root directory of the newly created file named "Salon.Solution".
-<li>From the root directory, navigate to the "HairSalon" directory.
+<li>From the root directory, navigate to the "Factory" directory.
-<li>Move onto "SQL Workbench" instructions below to re-create database necessary to run this project.

 <br>
 </details>

 <details>
 <summary><strong>SQL Workbench Configuration</strong></summary>
 <ol>
-<li>Create an appsetting.json file in the "HairSalon" directory of the project*
+<li>Create an appsetting.json file in the "Factory" directory of the project*
-   <pre>HairSalon.Solution
+   <pre>Factory.Solution
-   └── HairSalon
+   └── Factory
     └── appsetting.json</pre>
 <li> Insert the following code** : <br>